Department of Technical Services

 THE DEPARTMENT OF TECHNICAL SERVICES:

-Headed by ANTHONY KOIRI Secretary under the ministerial leadership of Honorable Dr. JOSEPH KIM SWUAMARU, Member for Kopi Constituency, ABG Minister for Technical Services.
+Headed by Secretary ANTHONY KOIRI under the ministerial leadership of Honorable JOSEPH MONA, Member for Lule Constituency, ABG Minister for Technical Services.
 Its mandate is focused on:

 - Technical Services